 7. What To Bring: Bungee cords or rope are key!
 I felt better once our entire group was tied together.
 I’m a little nervous about kids floating down the river alone, but your older kids might have fun with that.
 If not, definitely bungee everyone together at the start so you can enjoy some relaxing time.
 You need a waterproof case for your phone and a waterproof bag to hold any items you want to bring.
 You don’t want to bring too much — the bag should be for your camera, keys, sunscreen, bug spray, and any necessary items.
-Remember to apply the sunscreen and bug spray before you begin.
-You many also want to bring goggles and a snorkel mask for when you or your kids jump in to explore.
+Remember to apply sunscreen and bug spray before you begin.
+You may also want to bring goggles and a snorkel mask for when you or your kids jump in to explore.
 If you want to bring water, it needs to be in a plastic tumbler.
 No disposable water bottles are allowed.

 8. What NOT To Bring: You can not bring any food or drinks (besides a water tumbler) on the tube.
 There are no pets, fishing items, tobacco, alcohol, or disposable items allowed on the river.
 They may inspect your bag before you float, so it’s best to not try and sneak in anything.

 9. What To Wear: I recommend water shoes for the entire family.
-You will be walking down a rocky path with your tubes so a good pair of water shoes is necessary.
+You will be walking down a rocky path with your tubes so a good pair of water shoes are necessary.
 The water shoes will also be great if you want to swim in the river.
 You definitely want everyone in bathing suits and rash guards for extra protection.
-You might also consider a surf-type body suit if you are especially sensitive to the cold water.
+You might also consider a surf-type bodysuit if you are especially sensitive to the cold water.
 Bring towels and a change of clothes for the ride home.

 10. Food and Extras: You can not bring any food down the river, but you can definitely pack food and drinks in a cooler for a picnic lunch when you are ready for a break.
 We saw many families grilling out at the picnic areas at the South Entrance.
 There is also a full-service concession stand at the South Entrance that serves burgers, hotdogs, sandwiches, and salads.
 It also has a gift shop with goggles, snorkel masks, bathing suits, water shoes, and more.
 If you bring your own lunch, then you should stop in the gift shop for yummy ice cream treats.
 Enjoy!